timvaillancourt/smallhands/README.md

 Smallhands requires Twitter API auth keys.
 You will need to register a new read-only "app" at https://apps.twitter.com to get a set of Consumer and Access auth key pairs.

+## Disclaimer

+The test data is likely to contain sexist, racist and generally offensive or incorrect statements.

 ## Getting Started
 ```
 git clone https://github.com/timvaillancourt/smallhands